My planning and expediting coaching grind up circumstances

 Business relationships are built in such a manner, but formal agreements are necessary when independent contractors perform continuous services.
 Now, verbal agreements define roles of stylists and other staff.
 As a result, gaps exist between Walker's expectations for operation of the salon and what contractors are willing to do.

-"Problems arise because each party remembers a discussion or decision differently," Bruder says.
+"Problems arise because each party remembers a discussion or decision differently," Coach Bruder says.

 Walker can't expect to have the degree of control she might have over employees, but a professional relationship with contractors, starting with written service and performance agreements, will eliminate expectation gaps and set standards for work hours and product sales.
 If contractors are required to rent space for a minimum number of evening hours, the revenue potential of the shop can be maximized.